ucw9q/restful-api-design-guidelines/README.md

 or similar.
 These generally result in "4xx" HTTP error codes and are due to client's passing incorrect or invalid data.

 ### Faults
-Service Faults, are defined as the service failing to correctly return in response to a valid client request.
+Service Faults, are defined as the service failing to correctly return a response to a valid client request.
 These
 generally result in "5xx" HTTP error codes.
-Calls that fail due to rate limiting or quota failures do not count as faults.
+Calls that fail due to rate limiting do not count as faults.
 Calls that fail as the result of a service fast-failing requests (often for its own protection) do count as faults.

 ### Latency
 Latency is defined as how long a particular API call takes to complete, measured as closely to the client as possible.